Mariners vs. Athletics Player Props Betting Odds

 Kelenic Stats

-- Kelenic has recorded at least one hit in four straight games.
-In his last five games he is batting .250 with a double, a home run, two walks and an RBI.
+- Kelenic hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is batting .400 with a double, two home runs, three walks and four RBI.

 Kelenic Recent Games